mixmaster-app/mixmaster-hub/README.md

 ### Other install methods

-Clone the repository locally, and build the project
+Clone the repository locally, and build the project (node 16.20.2)
  - `npm install` Download the library of the project
  - Edit the Config file in `src/services`
  - `npm run build` To build the exe